How is Bruxism Treated?

 What is Bruxism (Teeth Grinding)?

 People who have the habit of clenching their teeth together or grinding their teeth (rubbing the teeth back and forth over one another) have bruxism.
 Nighttime bruxism is just as common as daytime bruxism.
 Clenching is more common than grinding in the former, but both can occur in the latter.
+As mentioned, bruxism is a condition characterized by excessive teeth grinding or jaw clenching.
+It can lead to a variety of dental and physical problems, including tooth wear, jaw pain, headaches, and even TMJ disorders.

 What are the types of bruxism?